-Title: College Assistant Professor and Herbarium Director and Curator of NMC and NMCR Herbaria
+Title: College Assistant Professor, Herbarium Director and Curator of NMC and NMCR Herbaria

-Major Field of Interest: My interest focuses in the study of plant systematics with emphasis in plant evolutionary history with the aim of understanding the patterns and mechanisms that give rise to morphologic and genomic diversity of flowering plants.
+Major Field of Interest: Study of plant systematics with emphasis in plant evolutionary history with the aim of understanding the patterns and mechanisms that give rise to morphologic and genomic diversity of flowering plants.

 B.S., Biology, Universidad Nacional Autonoma de Mexico, 1995

 M.S., Electron Microscopy, Universidad Nacional Autonoma de Mexico, 1997

-M.S., Plant Systematics, Ecology and Evolution, University of Missouri-St. Louis, Missouri 2002
+M.S., Plant Systematics, Ecology and Evolution, University of Missouri, 2002

 Ph.D., Plant Systematics, Ecology and Evolution, University of Missouri, 2010

 Dr. Fuentes-Soriano primary responsibility is to guarantee the future safety and accessibility of the 120,000 plant herbarium specimens.
 This unique biodiversity collection is the oldest in the State, started by Prof. E.O.
 Wooton in the late 1880s.
 Dr. Fuentes-Soriano conducts systematics and taxonomic research, manages, promotes and improves the herbarium, teaches plant science, carries out outreach activities throughout the year, and offers plant identification services to the public.